franpanteli/Web-Development-Bootcamp-Project-3-CSS-Animations-Sass/ReadMe.md

 │           ├── circle-from-the-side-dish.jpg
 │           └── rectangle-dish.jpg
 ├── index.html <- this contains the html for the project homepage.
 This has in-depth comments which explain the thought processes and problem-solving approaches used to produce this
-├── main.css.map <- files produced from compiling the Sass partials into CSS ├── main.scss <- this imports the Sass partials into the main Sass file, importing them in the order listed in the course notes for the project
+├── main.scss <- this imports the Sass partials into the main Sass file, importing them in the order listed in the course notes for the project
 ├── restaurants <- there are four restaurant pages and a main homepage for the project.
 Each of these restaurant pages is an html file in this directory, and each is named after the restaurant it represents
 │   ├── Elderflower.html
 │   ├── Kitchen-West-template-menu.html <- this was used as the template for the other four menu pages.
 There were four menu pages and a homepage.
-This contains in depth comments explaing the thought processes and approaches used to produce these menu pages
+This contains in depth comments explaining the thought processes and approaches used to produce these menu pages
 │   ├── Shoreditch-Canteen.html
 │   ├── The–Bay-Leaf.html
 ├── sass <- this is the file which contains the partials for the Sass.
 These partials are structured according to the 7:1 file structure explored in the course material found in my notes from parts 7i to 7iii of the course